Canopy: Property-Driven Learning for Congestion Control: Motivation and Overview

 \subsection{Issues with Existing LCCs}

-Traditional congestion control algorithms like TCP Cubic \cite{ha2008cubic} are human-designed.
-As a result, their behaviors are well-understood, with clearly defined and rigorously analyzed worst-case bounds~\cite{ccac2021sigcomm, ccanalyzer2024sigcomm, chiu1989analysis, bbr-analysis2022imc}.
-In contrast, the emergence of \lccs \cite{abbasloo2020classic, vivace2018nsdi, jay2019deep, orca-followup2023} presents new challenges.
-While these algorithms show promise in adapting to complex and dynamic network environments, they often operate as black boxes.
-The lack of transparency in their decision-making makes performing a similar analysis of their worst-case behavior difficult.

-We use Orca~\cite{abbasloo2020classic}, an existing \lcc as the basis for analysis in this paper\footnote{While there are several RL-based controllers~\cite{abbasloo2020classic, jay2019deep, orca-followup2023} for congestion control and our framework can work with any of them, we chose Orca owing to its available and reproducible codebase.}.
-Orca is a deep reinforcement learning (RL) agent that monitors network states (such as queuing delay, observed throughput, etc.) and periodically modifies the congestion window (\cwnd) computed by its `backbone' manually designed congestion controller, namely, TCP Cubic (see details in \Cref{subsec:bg-orca}).
+Orca is a deep RL agent that monitors network states (such as queuing delay, observed throughput, etc.) and periodically modifies the congestion window (\cwnd) computed by its `backbone' manually designed congestion controller, namely, TCP Cubic (see details in \Cref{subsec:bg-orca}).
 Thus, fine-grained control is performed by TCP Cubic and coarse-grained `corrections' are made by Orca's \lcc.

-We analyze the behavior of Orca for two desirable properties: (i) {\bf Robustness:} Can Orca maintain high performance on traces similar to, but with slight differences from, those where it was trained on and has already excelled?; and (ii) {\bf Performance:} Does the Orca controller utilize bandwidth well without significantly under- or over- subscribing?

-We comprehensively study several hand-constructed traces with frequent but controlled variations in the available bandwidth and distill our findings into two observations:
+We analyze the behavior of Orca for two desirable properties that congestion control designers may care about: (i) Noise Robustness: i.e., avoiding drastic performance changes when measurements of network statistics are noisy; and (ii) Safety: avoiding significant and persistent bandwidth under- or over-subscription.
+To this end, we employ several hand-constructed traces with frequent but controlled available bandwidth variations.